Tonnieboy300/jjarqkhunt/README.md

 pip install -r requirements.txt
 ```

-Before running, place a <a href="https://mapsplatform.google.com/">Google Maps Platform</a> key (named "gmaps", no file extension), a MongoDB connection string (named "mongoDB", no file extension), and a secret key for flask (named "secretkey", no file extension) in a "secrets" folder in root. <br>
+Before running, place all required secrets into /secrets.
+Check /secrets/README.md for more info. <br>
 Now, run the script using:

 ```bash